Entering the European market for dried tropical fruit

 Specialised importers seem to be the most useful contact if you aim to export dried tropical fruit to the European market.
 This is specifically relevant for new suppliers as supplying established brands, or the retail segment directly is very demanding and requires considerable investments in the area of quality and logistics.

 However, packing for private labels may be an option for the well-equipped and price competitive producers.
 Still, private label packing is often done by importers that enter into contracts with retail chains in Europe.
-In addition, in order to have full control of the processing, it is easier to pack dried tropical fruit for the snack segment within Europe.
-As the cost of labour in Europe is increasing, dried tropical fruit importers sometimes search for more cost-effective packing operations, in developing countries, for instance.
+In order to have full control of the processing, it is easier to pack dried tropical fruit for the snack segment within Europe.
+As the cost of labour in Europe is increasing, dried tropical fruit importers sometimes search for more cost-effective packing operations.
+This can be in developing countries, for example.

 3. What competition do you face on the European dried tropical fruit market?